OCR-D/spec/mets.md

 attributes in `structMap` | description
 --                        | --
-`LABEL`                   | contains the character recognition result  e.g. the title of the chapter `TYPE`                    | contains a standardized description of structur (see.: [DFG-Viewer: structural data set](https://dfg-viewer.de/strukturdatenset/))
+`LABEL` | contains the recognized text of a structuring component, e.g. the title of a chapter `TYPE`                    | contains a standardized description of structur (see.: [DFG-Viewer: structural data set](https://dfg-viewer.de/strukturdatenset/))

 ### `mets:structLink`